Not ready for study.

 | ثَكْلَان | [bereft (of child) |

-Most of the time, the participle-like adjective aligns in meaning with the doer of the verb from which it is derived.
+Most of the time, the static adjectival noun aligns in meaning with the doer of the verb from which it is derived.
 For example, حَسَن handsome aligns in meaning with the doer of the verb حَسُنَ to be handsome.
-Occasionally, however, the participle-like adjective aligns in meaning with the doee of its verb.
+Occasionally, however, the static adjectival noun aligns in meaning with the doee of its verb.
 Examples:

 |---|---|---|